The Naked Ape: Bibliography

+Criticism

+In 1976, anthropologists Adrienne Zihlman and Nancy Tanner criticized The Naked Ape for being sexist.
+Writing for The Observer in 2017, science journalist Angela Saini said, "His consistent failure to understand the impact of patriarchy and female repression bordered on the bizarre."
+She points out that he chooses to erase hunter-gatherer societies from his analysis (despite those societies being closest to how humans evolved), claims that women have been mostly house-bound for all time, and claims that work is a predominantly male pursuit.
+Author and presenter of Radio 4's Inside Science, Adam Rutherford, called the book "erotic fantasy science" and "a book full of exciting ideas that have little scientific validity."
+Sociologist Stanislav Andreski, in his book Social Sciences as Sorcery (pp 151–152) referred to it as pseudoscience that "provides an uneducated public...with rather childish pornography".

 Censorship

 In February 1976, the book was removed from high school library shelves by the board of education of the Island Trees Union Free School District in New York.
 This case became the subject of a U.S. Supreme Court case in 1982.

 Cultural impact

 The book is mentioned in the Italian entry for the 2017 Eurovision Song Contest "Occidentali's Karma" by Francesco Gabbani, in which most of the lyrics contain philosophical references.
 The lyricist had read The Naked Ape himself.
 Morris, "fascinated by the culture, beauty and richness" of the references to his theories, sent Gabbani a signed copy of the Italian translation of the book as a sign of gratitude and support for the latter.